The family of hard cheeses include Parmesan, Pecorino, Manchego & Grana-Padano.

 As the name suggests, hard cheese is firm.
-Often savory, it can be divided into two categories: hard, such as Västerbotten and Parmesan, and semi-hard, such as Gouda and Grevé.
+Often savory, it can be divided into two categories: hard (such as Parmesan), and semi-hard (such as Gouda).
 Production involves separating and draining most of the whey before pressing the curd, which is then either brined to create a hard rind or waxed.
 Finally, the cheese is aged for between two and 36 months, and in some cases even longer.
-Ageing determines the intensity of the flavour.
-A well-aged cheese will be more flavourful, less creamy and grainier in texture.
-Hard cheeses are lactose-free too – good news for the lactose-intolerant.
+Aging determines the intensity of the flavor.
+A well-aged cheese will be more flavorful, less creamy and grainier in texture.

 Dense, complex and often with strong notes of hazelnut and sautéed butter, hard cheeses bring depth wherever they go.
 Often favored for their umami taste, like that of a rich broth or slowly cooked stew.
 Gently opening with a mild tang, flavors linger on the palate, calmly followed by a sharp and aromatic finish.
 Still maintaining a sense of smoothness, the texture is granular and firm, often forming natural salt crystals with age, and in turn producing a crumbly body, perfect for running through a cheese grater.

 Most hard cheeses develop a natural and tough rind, amassing an abundance of flavor over time.
 Too hard to eat on their own, the rinds add decadence when mixed into soups, sauces and stews.

 The family of hard cheeses has members aged both in history and maturation.
 Their rounded and tangy nuances work wonders in dishes and salads, offering a wholesome experience when enjoyed on their own.